MelbourneMakerSpace/Tonic/README.md

 11. this will transpile the code and start up a web server on port 4200.

 visit http://localhost:4200 to see the web app.

-12. This project uses Google Firebase as the back end.
-Modify the environments.js file to use your firebase project.

----

-**Firebase Database Setup**

-1. Sign up at firebase.google.com

-1. I recommend using a Google account with Gmail so you can use it as a relay.
-See e-mail setup below.

-1. Create a new firebase project on the main screen

-1. Go to Database and make sure Cloud Firestore is selected as your database

-1. On the project overview page, click the "Add firebase to your web app" button and copy your config information into the environment.ts file.

-1. Go to the Authentication tab in your Firebase console, and click set up sign-in method.
-You should enable Email/password at a minimum.
-Login with Google is also supported.

-1. This completes the firebase database setup.

 ---